 Budget brinksmanship leaves last-minute bills in doubt

 HARRISBURG, Pa.
-(AP) — Republicans who control the Pennsylvania Legislature are inserting some pet policy objectives into hundreds of pages of just-unveiled legislation with the annual budget deadline days away, forcing Democratic Gov. Tom Wolf to make hard choices.
+(AP) — Republicans who control the Pennsylvania Legislature inserted some pet policy objectives into hundreds of pages of just-unveiled budget legislation with the annual fiscal-year deadline days away, forcing Democratic Gov. Tom Wolf to make hard choices at the 11th-hour.

-Amid the deadline brinksmanship, measures expected to advance Thursday included a $34 billion budget package and changes to laws that govern elections, public schools and human services.
+Amid the deadline brinksmanship, measures approved by lawmakers Thursday included a $34 billion budget package and changes to laws that govern elections, public schools and human services.

-One GOP-backed provision could make Wolf decide between eliminating a decades-old cash assistance program for the poor and continuing state subsidies for Philadelphia hospitals.
-Another provision inserted into a sprawling budget-related bill would stall any move by Philadelphia to ban plastic bags or impose a fee on reusable bags that many stores provide.
+A key budget-related bill that guides education policy hit opposition Thursday night in the House of Representatives, and remained in limbo.
+The 2019-20 fiscal year begins Monday.

+Wolf's office said the governor would not take action on bills before Friday, and Wolf has not said how he'll handle bills that include provisions hotly opposed by his Democratic allies in the Legislature.

+"Why would we ever want to stop communities from taking important action from protecting their environment and their citizens?"
+Rep. Carolyn Comitta, D-Chester, said during floor debate on the bill Thursday.

-Late Wednesday, Republicans inserted a provision to authorize up to $90 million in state aid to help counties buy new voting machines into legislation that makes changes to election laws.
+Also Wednesday night, Republicans unveiled a provision to authorize up to $90 million in state aid to help counties buy new voting machines and inserted it into wider legislation that makes a number of changes to election laws.

-Wolf hasn't said how he'll handle bills that include provisions hotly opposed by his Democratic allies in the Legislature.
+Wolf had sought aid for counties to back up his order to buy new voting machines by 2020's presidential election, but rank-and-file Democrats staunchly oppose one of those changes in election law: ending a ballot option that allows voters to simply select a straight-party ticket in elections.
+Only seven Democrats voted for the bill.

 Some Democrats say they worry that ending straight-ticket voting options will benefit Republicans in down-ballot legislative elections.
+They also said it would prolong the time it takes to vote and lengthen waiting time and lines at the polls in the heavily populated areas that they represent.
 The House's Democratic whip, Rep. Jordan Harris of Philadelphia, said he is concerned that it will diminish the influence of voters in his district.

 "There are many studies that show that it disenfranchises poor, minority voters," Harris said in an interview.
 "Also, voters from densely populated areas, and as you know, as a Philadelphian, that's my community."